 Floating in space.

-But you know, there's no state income tax on the moon.
+But, you know, there's no state income tax on the moon.

-So that's well hang on.
+So that's hang on.

-Hang on, Cuomo will find the Cuomo's taxing.
+Cuomo will find the Cuomo's taxing.

-Can you believe that he's taxing the the health care workers from the rest of the country that flew into the epicenter of this pandemic to help out New York in its hour of need, he's slapping New York City state tax on them.
+He's taxing the health care workers from the rest of the country that flew into the epicenter of this pandemic to help out New York in its hour of need.

 I found out something about Cuomo today.